-The Housing Trust Fund provides loans and grants to finance, acquire, rehabilitate, and develop decent and safe affordable housing.
-The Housing Trust Fund administers various single family programs, and also provides funds for programs administered by other TDHCA Divisions, including the Homeless Housing and Rapid Services Program and Bootstrap Self-Help Housing.
-All Housing Trust Fund Programs are implemented only through eligible non-profits, for-profits, public housing authorities and local governments that have executed a Housing Trust Fund contract or agreement.
+The Texas Housing Trust Fund provides loans and grants to finance, acquire, rehabilitate, and develop decent and safe affordable housing.
+The Housing Trust Fund currently administers the single family programs described below.
+All Texas Housing Trust Fund Programs are implemented only through eligible nonprofits, for-profits, public housing authorities and local governments that have executed a Housing Trust Fund reservation agreement.
 If you are an individual seeking housing assistance, please visit our Help for Texans page.

-The Amy Young Barrier Removal Program helps Persons with Disabilities with a low-income (no more than 80% Area Median Family Income) to make their homes more accessible.
-Assistance is in the form of one-time grants of up to $20,000 to construct reasonable accommodations for renters and homeowners so that any household member with disabilities can fully access their home.
+The Amy Young Barrier Removal Program helps Persons with Disabilities with a low income (no more than 80% Area Median Family Income) to make their homes more accessible.
+Assistance is in the form of one-time grants of up to $22,500 to construct reasonable accommodations for renters and homeowners so that any household member with disabilities can fully access their home.

 Helpful Information and Links

-- If you are an individual seeking assistance, visit our Help for Texans page.
+- If you are an individual seeking assistance, visit Help for Texans.

-- Download 13 Uniform Service Regions (PDF) served by our program.
+- Map of the 13 Uniform Service Regions (PDF) in Texas.

-For more information or questions, please contact: Glynis Laing, Housing Trust Fund Administrator (512) 936-7800 or HTF@tdhca.state.tx.us.
+For more information or questions, please contact: Chad Landry Single Family Programs Manager, (512) 475-2135 or HTF@tdhca.state.tx.us.